utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/exporting.md

 Then you can export your game as usual, your game `jar` will be included in `pck`.
 On desktop platforms, this also copies the jre folder of your project in the exported game folder.

+## Requirements
+To export your game, you need to have an embedded JRE created:
+To create an embedded jre run the following command from the root of your project: `jlink --add-modules java.base,java.logging --output jre`
+If you want to remote debug add the module `jdk.jdwp.agent` to the command.
+If you want to enable jmx, add `jdk.management.agent` to the command.

 ## Particularities

 `godot-bootstrap.jar` and `main.jar` are set into `pck` during the export process.
 As a real file path is needed to